microsoft/Azure-Datahub-Solution-Accelerator-for-Government-Recovery-Programs/Deployment/Deployment.md

 # Step 3: Upload Sample Dataset
-> **Note**: To connect the solution with your Office 365 data, follow the [Deployment_M365 Guide](./Deployment_M365.md) to set up the linked services and pipelines.
-If you would like to see how the solution works with the sample dataset, continue with the steps below.

 1. Launch the Synapse workspace [Synapse Workspace](https://ms.web.azuresynapse.net/)
 2. Select the `subscription` and `workspace` name you are using for this solution accelerator